 - Inspection methods

 - Validated fitness-for-service concepts

-Recipients of WRC grants to universities decades ago are today's leaders in industry and academia.
-Supporting the interaction of academia and industry, the Council enlarges and enriches the pool of talent industry can draw upon in the search for advanced joining and pressure vessel technology.
+Those who received WRC university grants decades ago are today's leaders in industry and academia.
+Supporting the interaction of academia and industry, WRC enlarges and enriches the pool of talent the industry can draw upon in the search for advanced joining and pressure vessel technology.
 New and innovative research encourages broader programs.
-Practical experience at the university level in WRC programs has produced scientists and engineers who join industry and the technical community ready to contribute.
+Practical experience at the university level in WRC programs has produced scientists and engineers who join the industry and the technical community ready to contribute.